A curated list of the best upcoming events in Alabama.

 MLB at Rickwood Field

-June 20 In honor of baseball living legend Willie Mays, Major League Baseball will host a special regular-season game between the St. Louis Cardinals and the San Francisco Giants at Birmingham's Rickwood Field.
-The field is the oldest professional ballpark in the United States and was once home to the Birmingham Black Barons of the Negro Leagues.
+June 20 To honor the Negro Leagues and Birmingham native Willie Mays, Rickwood Field will host a special regular-season game between the St. Louis Cardinals and the San Francisco Giants.
+Built in 1910, the field is the oldest professional ballpark in the United States and was once home to the Birmingham Black Barons of the Negro Leagues.
+The registration process for the ticket lottery ends on April 30.
 Birmingham.

 HydroFest